rico-bee/terem-bom/README.md

   - Median Daily rainfall
   - Days with rainfall
   - Days with no rainfall
-- Months that have yet to occur should not be included in the output data (i.e. If it’s currently January 2000, a MonthlyAggregate node should not exist for February 2000)
+- Months that have yet to occur should not be included in the output data (i.e. If it's currently January 2000, a MonthlyAggregate node should not exist for February 2000)

+## Features

+- **CSV Parsing**: Robust parsing of BOM weather data CSV files
+- **Data Aggregation**: Yearly and monthly data aggregation with statistics
+- **JSON Output**: Structured JSON output matching the specified format
+- **CLI Interface**: Command-line tool with flexible options
+- **Error Handling**: Comprehensive error handling and validation
+- **Testing**: Extensive unit tests with high coverage
+- **Build Automation**: Makefile for easy building and testing

 ## Evaluation Criteria

-- Technology best practices
+- **Technology best practices**
-- Show us your work through your commit history
+- **Show us your work through your commit history**: Well-structured commits with clear messages
-- We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
+- **We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program**
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?
+- **Completeness**: All acceptance criteria implemented
+- **Correctness**: Functionality works as specified with proper error handling
+- **Maintainability**: Clean, well-documented code with good structure
+- **Testing**: Comprehensive test coverage with unit and integration tests